jvont/scheme-y/doc/memory.md

 # Memory Management

+David A. Moon, ‘‘Garbage collection in a large LISP system,’’ ACM Symposium on LISP and Func- tional Programming, pp. 235-246, ACM, 1984.

 ## Object Memory Layout

 There are two types of objects in Scheme: lists and atoms.
 Lists store a `car` and `cdr` pointer to other objects, representing a singly linked list.
 Atoms store tagged data, including numbers, strings, arrays, function pointers, and streams.